Peruz/load_lpp/README.md

 # load_lpp (log - process - plot) 🦀
-This crate compiles the following three binaries for logging, preprocessing, and plotting load time series from weighing systems.
+This crate provides the following three applications for logging, preprocessing, and plotting load time series from weighing systems.
+The three applications work in sequence to form a feature-complete pipe-line, but may also be used independently.

 ## Installation